Sure Dividend

 Federal Realty benefits from a favorable economic backdrop, with high occupancy rates and the ability to raise rents over time.

 Another competitive advantage for Federal Realty is a strong balance sheet.
-The trust’s senior unsecured debt holds a credit rating of A- from Standard & Poor’s, which is solidly investment-grade and is a high rating for a REIT.
+The trust’s senior unsecured debt holds a credit rating of A- from Standard & Poor’s, solidly investment-grade and a high rating for a REIT.

 A strong balance sheet helps keep borrowing costs low, which is critical for the REIT business model.